 Monthly instalments are perceived as a good option while purchasing a high-end bike.
 Think it through, ask yourself, am I going to be able to pay continuous monthly instalments for this high-value bike?

 Check the package

 Bike sellers might bundle accessories and mandatory insurance, and package it in a way to make it look discounted.
 Check the package to verify if it is actually being sold at a discount and you do not pay for something that you do not want.
 Think if you really need the high-priced leather jacket that is packaged with the bike.
 Negotiate if opting out of a particular accessory can reduce the final price.
-Also, confirm the on-road price and the ex-showroom price.
+Also, confirm the on-road and the ex-showroom price.

 Several bike showrooms club the mandatory Third Party Liability insurance in the bike's cost.
 You can opt out of it if you are not comfortable with the insurance company the showroom is suggesting.
 Alternatively, you can purchase the insurance policy online on your own.
-You can also opt for a comprehensive motor insurance policy and make sure to safeguard against financial losses arising out of theft, natural and man-made disasters, and accidents.
+You can also opt for a comprehensive motor insurance policy to safeguard yourself against financial losses arising out of theft, natural and man-made disasters, and accidents.

 Purchasing two wheeler insurance online is a simple process that entails choosing the right policy, filling in details, making the payment and receiving the policy in your inbox.
-This discount season, do not get lured by the discounts, make an informed choice first and then capitalize on the discounts.
+This discount season, do not get lured by the discounts, make an informed choice first and then capitalise on the discounts.